Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools-DNSDB-Co-Located-Hosts/readme.md

 ![DomainTools DNSDB](images/logo.png)

 # DomainTools DNSDB Co-Located Hosts
-This playbook uses the Farsight DNSDB connector to automatically enrich Domain's found in the Sentinel incidents.
+This playbook uses the Farsight DNSDB connector to automatically enrich Domain's found in the Microsoft Sentinel incidents.
 This use case describes the desire to easily identify Hosts that are co-located (based on Address) based on the input of a domain and a given point in time.
 The response would be a set of domains that also shared the same IP address as the originating domain name at the given point in time.

 ## Table of Contents